What is the main purpose of a hypervisor in a virtualized environment?

 Prepare for the VMware vSphere Test.
 Study with flashcards and multiple-choice questions, each offering hints and explanations.
 Ace your exam!

-The primary function of a hypervisor in a virtualized environment is to create and manage virtual machines.
-A hypervisor acts as an intermediary layer between the hardware and the virtual machines, enabling multiple operating systems to run concurrently on a single physical machine.
+The primary purpose of a hypervisor in a virtualized environment is to create and manage virtual machines.
+A hypervisor acts as an intermediary between the hardware of a physical server and the virtual machines that run on it.
+It allocates resources such as CPU, memory, and storage to the various virtual machines and enables them to operate independently from one another, even though they share the same physical hardware.
+This allows for multiple operating systems to run simultaneously on a single physical machine, improving resource utilization and flexibility in managing workloads.

 Subscribe